 The Councilor Gaming Table from Rathskellers features an aluminum railing system, wooden surfaces, and options for electrical accessories such as table lights!
 The table is made from white European oak making the table itself very durable by itself.
 One of the few tables that are being featured that have options for sliding drawers giving you a bit more storage in your game room.
 This table can be ordered in multiple custom sizes, add-ons and more.
 This makes it possibly the most flexible table on the list for your gaming needs.

 The Legacy Gaming Table from Uniquely Geek is the most expensive table on this list.
 While Uniquely Geek has a number of other models at varying price points, this table is a gamer’s dream come true.
-Built in fold out player stations, solid hardwood construction, double sided insert, multiple options for the legs, and more.
+Built-in player stations that fold out, solid hardwood construction, double-sided insert, multiple options for the legs, and more.
 Where other tables on this make you upgrade for cup holders and other accessories, this table all of these features are included.
 If you are looking for the best that money can buy, this table has to be right there with any other table on the market.

 The Right Table for the Delve

 A year ago, I went through this process and our budget and gaming needs led us to the Jasper Gaming Table.
 You can check out the review, but it’s worth noting that we bought only the table itself.
 The chairs were separately purchased.
 We upgraded the table to have the toppers and cup holders.
 We’ll be adding on soon additional cup holders, wine glass holders, and possibly one of the shelf options.
 It’s a solid table that you can assemble easily and we have been very happy with it.